They’re easier than over easy but taste better than sunny side up. Basted eggs are the best eggs to make at home.

 Crack in an egg.

-When the whites are nearly set, add a drizzle of hot tap water or recently boiled water from a kettle.
+When the whites are nearly set, add a drizzle of water (tap or better, recently boiled water from a kettle).

 Put a lid on the skillet.
 If you don’t have a lid for your skillet, a big sheet of aluminum foil will work.
 Note that the lid you use does not have to be a lid that came with the skillet.
 Any sauce pan lid that is bigger than your skillet will work here.